-The Geisinger will provide access and financial support to attend the ASHP Midyear Clinical Meeting and SCCM Annual Conference at a total stipend of \$1500 per residency year.
-Attendance at the conferences will only be eligible to Residents who meet all project deadlines.
-While at the conferences, the Resident is expected to conduct himself or herself in a professional manner and attend the scheduled educational activities.
+The Medical Center will provide access and financial support to attend educational opportunities including ASHP Midyear Clinical Meeting and Eastern States Pharmacy Residency Conference at a stipend of \$1500 per residency year.
+The intent of this stipend is for \$1000 to be designated for the ASHP Midyear Clinical Meeting and \$500 for the Eastern States Pharmacy Residency Conference and will be paid in accordance with Geisinger Health System Travel Policy 01.100.
+Attendance at the conferences will only eligible to residents who meet all project deadlines.
+While at the conferences, the resident is expected to conduct him or herself in a professional manner and attend the scheduled educational activities.
 Attendance and financial support for additional professional meetings or workshops will be reviewed on an individual basis by the RPD and System Director of Pharmacy Services.